-The School will inform the local authority of any pupil who is going to be added or deleted from the School's Admissions Register outside of standard transition points in accordance with the requirements of the School Attendance (Pupil Registration) (England) 2024.
+The School will inform the local authority of any pupil who is going to be added or deleted from the School's Admissions Register at non-standard transition points in accordance with the requirements of the Education regulations 2006.

 This will assist the authority to: fulfil its duty to identify children of compulsory school age who are missing from education and to follow up with any child who might be in danger of not receiving an education and might be at risk of abuse, neglect or radicalization or involved with serious violent crime.